Wins1ey/LAST/README.md

 ## Auto Splitters

-LAST supports auto splitters written in Lua to automate split timing based on in-game events.
-When running LAST in the terminal you will initally be greeted with an auto splitter downloader which grabs them from [here](https://github.com/Wins1ey/LuaAutoSplitters).
-Feel free to make your own, documentation will be made soon.
+LAST supports Auto Splitters written in Lua and for the new LiveSplit Auto Splitting Runtime.
+Lua Auto Splitter documentation will be made soon.

 ## Split Files